elmtree-askmo/cloudcannon-app/content/learn/biotechnology/what-are-the-key-differences-between-the-nucleotide-components-of-rna-and-dna.md

 score: -1.0
 related_article1:
     id: 167526
+    title: >-
-    title: What role do hydrogen bonds play in the stability of the DNA double helix?
+        What role do hydrogen bonds play in the stability of the DNA double helix?
     subject: Biotechnology
     url: /learn/biotechnology/questions/what-role-do-hydrogen-bonds-play-in-the-stability-of-the-dna-double-helix
 related_article2:
-    id: 167525
+    id: 167532
-    title: How does the antiparallel orientation of DNA strands contribute to its function?
+    title: >-
+        What are the base pairing rules for DNA, and why are they important for its structure?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-does-the-antiparallel-orientation-of-dna-strands-contribute-to-its-function
+    url: /learn/biotechnology/questions/what-are-the-base-pairing-rules-for-dna-and-why-are-they-important-for-its-structure
 related_article3:
-    id: 167528
+    id: 167524
-    title: How does the single-stranded nature of RNA affect its function compared to DNA?
+    title: >-
+        What are the main components of a DNA nucleotide?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-does-the-singlestranded-nature-of-rna-affect-its-function-compared-to-dna
+    url: /learn/biotechnology/questions/what-are-the-main-components-of-a-dna-nucleotide
 related_article4:
-    id: 167529
+    id: 167531
-    title: What are the three main components of a nucleotide?
+    title: >-
+        How do phosphodiester bonds contribute to the structure of nucleic acid strands?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-the-three-main-components-of-a-nucleotide
+    url: /learn/biotechnology/questions/how-do-phosphodiester-bonds-contribute-to-the-structure-of-nucleic-acid-strands
 related_article5:
-    id: 167525
+    id: 167524
-    title: How does the antiparallel orientation of DNA strands contribute to its function?
+    title: >-
+        What are the main components of a DNA nucleotide?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-does-the-antiparallel-orientation-of-dna-strands-contribute-to-its-function
+    url: /learn/biotechnology/questions/what-are-the-main-components-of-a-dna-nucleotide
 ---

 &nbsp;